-If you have two copies of Pretty Pretty Smash Up, different players can use the same faction, pitting Princesses against Princesses, for instance.
-But one player can't play with two copies of the same faction.
-I mean, come on.
+If you have two copies of

+Pretty Pretty Smash Up, different

+players can use the

+same faction, pitting

+Princesses against

+Princesses, for instance.

+But one player can't play

+with two copies of the

+same faction.
+I mean,

+come on.

-Kickin' It Queensberry
+Kickin'It Queensberry

-For formal play, put at least 8 factions in the middle of the table.
-Randomly determine who goes first.
-The first player chooses one faction.
-Choice continues clockwise.
-When everyone has chosen one faction, the last player chooses a second faction.
-Choice continues
+For formal play, put at least 8

+factions in the middle of the table.

+Randomly determine who goes

+first.
+The first player chooses one

+When everyone has chosen one

+faction, the last player chooses a

+in reverse order.